Elliot-codling/PiEngine/README.md

 - object.collision_mask() box_list parameter changed to display
 - added collidableLayers[] parameter, that specifies what layers the object provided can collide with

+- Removed canvas offset values from [left, right, up, down] functions in object() class

 - properties_object() now inherits the object() class

+- name parameter in properties_object() has been renamed to id

 - alpha attrtibute to properties_object() is now default False

+- name parameter in properties_text() has been renamed to id

 - properties_text.reload_text requires self, it does not return a value instead changing texture with self.texture